oiva/node-open311/README.md

 ### new Open311(options)

 To use this library, you must instantiate a new Open311 object: `var open311 = new Open311(options)`.

-Available `options` include:
+You can construct by passing a string that corresponds to the id of a city that is defined in the [`cities.json`](https://github.com/codeforamerica/node-open311/blob/master/cities.json) file.

+e.g. `var baltimore = new Open311('baltimore');`

+Or, you can pass individual `options`, including:

 - `endpoint`: the URL of the Open311 server; required for all methods except `Open311.serviceDiscovery()`
 - `jurisdiction`: (optional) the `jurisdiction_id` for a given city, if required